Function of m and Q Values (FDS)

 The accuracy of the m value can significantly improve the accuracy of FDS generation.
 The process to determine the m value is more involved than that of determining Q. To accurately determine m, an S-N graph (stress to number of cycles) is required (Wöhler, 1870).

-One method of producing the S-N graph is to repeatedly test a product to failure at varying GRMS levels and record the time required to reach failure.
+One method of producing the S-N graph is to repeatedly test a product to failure at varying gRMS levels and record the time required to reach failure.
 With enough failure runs recorded, it is possible to back-calculate a strong approximation of the S-N curve by:

 1. Plotting the data points on a log-log graph